 Turtle Power!
 Teenage Mutant Ninja Turtles and Samurai Heroes draws from the collection of local TMNT enthusiast Elias Derby, and from the Museums’ own world-famous collection of Japanese artwork, arms, and armor to provide visitors with a rare glimpse of the real-life inspiration for the popular cartoon and graphic novel series.
-The exhibit will be on view at the George Walter Vincent Smith Art Museum from November 8, 2016 – May 14, 2017.
+Extended by popular demand!
+The exhibit will be on view at the George Walter Vincent Smith Art Museum through – Sept 3, 2017.

 Kevin Eastman and Peter Laird were both living in nearby Northampton, Massachusetts, when they formed Mirage Studios and issued their first TMNT comic book in 1984.
 Since then, the characters of Leonardo, Donatello, Raphael, and Michelangelo have become cult heroes among aficionados of comics and graphic novels.
 Known for their swashbuckling style, their “Cowabunga” rallying cry, and their love of pizza, the characters have been featured in numerous comic books, graphic novels, and movies over the past three decades.
 Their commitment to protecting the innocent as well as their adherence to the bushido code of honor, discipline, and morality harkens back to the age of the samurai (1185-1867).
 The exhibit includes 80 original illustrations including examples by Eastman, Laird, and over 20 renowned graphic novel and comic book artists.